Aristotle’s definition of man as a rational animal has recently taken quite a beating.

 The Troika was not responsible for the extraordinary circumstances.
 Yet, it is clear that the programme was not robustly designed.
 This fact was already well-known at the beginning of the programme: internal IMF documents made public by the Wall Street Journal show that from the beginning, very serious concerns were raised on the debt sustainability and the fragility of the programme.

 The Troika was not responsible for the extraordinary circumstances.
 Yet, it is clear that the programme was not robustly designed.
 This fact was already well-known at the beginning of the programme: internal IMF documents made public by the Wall Street Journal show that from the beginning, very serious concerns were raised on the debt sustainability and the fragility of the programme.
 The Troika and European political leaders did not err on the side of caution and did not allow for a programme to be calibrated with greater chances for success, including accepting an early debt restructuring.
 The misreporting of Greek public finance should have been an early warning that should have led to more caution.
-Pisani-Ferry, Sapir and Wolff (2013, p75) concluded:
+Pisani-Ferry, Sapir and Wolff (2013, p75) concluded:""

 “Political reluctance in Europe to start debt restructuring, the fear of potential moral hazard effects and the absence of effective mechanisms to contain its possible financial fall-out made this option unappealing.
 The alternative, nearly-concessional lending within the framework of a large and long-lasting assistance programme, was not politically palatable either.
 This conundrum led the IMF and the EU to bet on the materialisation of optimistic tax revenue and privatisation assumptions.
 Instead of formulating a robust programme capable of withstanding adverse economic, political and financial developments, they did just the opposite.
 It is no surprise that these optimistic assumptions were not vindicated by